protofire/omen-exchange/app/IPFS.md

 You should now have an updated IPFS compatible build in the “build” folder of your React app.

-Now that you have our app is prepared, we can host the app on IPFS.
+Now that your app is prepared, we can host the app on IPFS.

 We have two options:
 #### A free service.